 Information about studying under Skilled Capital is also available.

 |Likely Job Outcome:||Completion of this program will give you the skills and knowledge to enter the cake decorating industry or to extend your current pastry or baking qualification skills.

 Note: If you were to open your own small business, a food registration licence including a Food Safety Supervisor’s Certificate would be required.
-Link to Food Safety Supervisors course
+CIT offers training in Supervising Food Safety

 You will need to purchase the following items for this course.
 These may be purchased through CITSA shop at Reid https://citsa-shop.com/

 To study any course at CIT (excluding degrees and non-accredited training) you must have a Unique Student Identifier (USI).